-- Danuri will study the Moon’s surface and help us plan future missions to the lunar poles.
+- Danuri is studying the Moon’s surface and help us plan future missions to the lunar poles.

-- Danuri represents the first step in South Korea’s Moon exploration plans, which aims for a robotic landing mission and more.
+- Danuri represents the first step in South Korea’s Moon exploration plans, which aim for a robotic landing mission and more.

 What is South Korea’s first Moon mission?

 South Korea launched Danuri — also known as the Korean Pathfinder Lunar Orbiter (KPLO) — to the Moon on Aug.
 5, 2022.
 With Danuri, South Korea forays into planetary exploration, begins its ambitious lunar exploration program, and finds a collaborator in NASA.
 Equipped with four indigenously built instruments and a NASA-provided camera, Danuri will show us new views of the Moon’s surface and help us plan future missions there, including landing humans on its poles.